suisuyy/notai/doc/overview.md

 - Configure API endpoints in `src/config.js` when pointing to different backends.

 ## Common Mistakes
+- Using native `alert/confirm/prompt` for core flows (login, update).
+Prefer in‑app modals for a non‑blocking, consistent UX.
+- Forcing automatic reload after an update.
+Prompt the user to reload instead and only act on explicit confirmation.
 - Duplicate element IDs in HTML cause event/selector conflicts.
 Prefer classes or unique IDs per page.
 - Bypassing `src/editor/HTMLEditor/api.js` and calling `fetch` directly leads to inconsistent error handling.
 Route network calls through the API helpers.
 - Forgetting to refresh UI after mutations.
 For example, call `loadFolders()` after folder CRUD, and re-render note lists after note changes.